 It is its same mucilaginous properties that serve to treat leaky gut syndrome and heartburn that aid in the treatment of stomach ulcers.
 [R]

-By creating a protective barrier around the stomach lining, marshmallow root can help heal stomach ulcers.
+By creating a protective barrier around the stomach lining, Althea officinalis can help heal stomach ulcers.

 It can also soothe most pains being experienced, making it easier for a patient to cope.
 In addition, when marshmallow root is ingested in a tea infusion, it can act as a preventative measure.